sindresorhus/capture-website/readme.md

 Type: `string`

-The URL or local file path to the website.
+The URL, file URL, data URL, or local file path to the website.

 ```js
 const captureWebsite = require('capture-website');